alexdyukov/httpencoder/README.md

 ## Benchmarks

-There is a little overhead to compare to `if strings.Contains(request.Header.Get("Accept-Encoding"), "myencoding")`
+There is a little overhead to compare to `if strings.Contains(request.Header.Get("Accept-Encoding"), "myencoding")`:
 ```
 $ go test -bench=. -benchmem -benchtime=10000000x
 warning: GOPATH set to GOROOT (/home/user/go) has no effect